mriot/feed-to-webhook/README.md

 ### rss_feeds

 - `url`: URL of the RSS feed.
 - `webhooks`: A list of webhook URLs.
-When a new item is found in the RSS feed, a message will be sent to each of these webhooks.
+When a new item is found, a message will be sent to each of these webhooks.
 - `embed_color`: The color to be used for the embed in the Discord message.
 This should be a hexadecimal color code without `#`.
-- [`last_item_date`]: *The date and time of the last post in the feed.
-Added automatically.*

 ### twitter_feeds

 - `url`: URL of the Twitter feed.
 [See below about twitter feeds](#twitter-feeds)
 - `webhooks`: A list of webhook URLs.
 When a new tweet is found, a message will be sent to each of these webhooks.
 - `include_retweets`: A boolean value that determines whether retweets should be included.
-- [`last_item_date`]: *The date and time of the last post in the feed.
-Added automatically.*

 ### error_webhook